 WARNING: /modules/versions-details com.google.appengine.api.labs.modules.ModulesException: No valid instance id for this instance. at com.google.appengine.api.labs.modules.ModulesServiceImpl.getCurrentInstanceId(ModulesServiceImpl.java:75) at com.appscale.hawkeye.modules.GetVersionDetailsHandlerServlet.doGet(GetVersionDetailsHandlerServlet.java:29) at javax.servlet.http.HttpServlet.service(HttpServlet.java:617) at javax.servlet.http.HttpServlet.service(HttpServlet.java:717)

 Java code can be found here: https://github.com/AppScale/hawkeye/pull/117/files#diff-cdf7813908fa46f7bf416e941bae89dc

-#2 Updated by Chris Donati about 1 year ago
+#2 Updated by Chris Donati over 2 years ago

 - Status changed from New to In Progress